 When, now, we turn to Edessa under the monarchy, we find that its inhabitants worshipped the planets like their neighbours of Palmyra, Harran, and Hierapolis.
 Observation of the stars was the link, indeed, between popular religion and the complex cosmological schemes of the philosophers.
 Bardaisan, as we have mentioned, was a skilled astrologer and wrote a treatise on the conjunction of the planets, and the Book of the Laws of Countries which was the work of his school shows familiarity with astrological concepts.
-One of the gates of Edessa was called Beth Shemesh, after the temple of the sun that must have stood there.
-The crescent moon is depicted on coins of Edessa at this period; on the tiara of King Abgar it is accompanied by one, two, or three stars.2 The planets appear in the personal names of Edessans, in Syriac texts, both at Urfa itself and in its immediate neighbourhood, on the walls of tombs, on mosaic floors, and in literature.
+One of the gates of Edessa was called Beth Shemesh, after the temple of the sun that must have stood there.1 The crescent moon is depicted on coins of Edessa at this period; on the tiara of King Abgar it is accompanied by one, two, or three stars.
+The planets appear in the personal names of Edessans, in Syriac texts, both at Urfa itself and in its immediate neighbourhood, on the walls of tombs, on mosaic floors, and in literature.
 Among them, to cite only a few, are 'maidservant of Sin (the moon)', 'servant of Bel (Jupiter)', 'greeting of 'Atha (Venus)', 'Shemesh (the sun) has determined', 'servant of Nabu (Mercury)'.
 Mention of other astral deities is found at Edessa.
 ZYDallat and other theophorous names combined with Allat show that some Edessans worshipped that goddess, in common with the pagans of Arabia.
-The name Bar Kalba at Edessa and at Sumatar Harabesi3 suggests the worship of the Dog star.
+The name Bar Kalba at Edessa and at Sumatar Harabesi suggests the worship of the Dog star.
 The sixth-century poet Jacob of Serug, who lived most of his life at Edessa and Batnae, maintains that at Harran was a deity with the strange title of 'Mar(i) (lord) of his dogs'; perhaps this means the hunter Orion, at whose heels are the constellations Canis major and Canis minor.
 A striking passage in the Doctrine of Addai describes the scene at Edessa at the time of the introduction of Christianity:

 I saw this city that it abounded greatly in paganism which is against God.
 Who is this Nabu, a fashioned idol to which ye bow down, and Bel which ye honour?
-Behold, there
+Behold, there are among you those who worship Bath Nikal like the men of Harran your neighbours, and Tar'atha like the men of Mabbog, and the Eagle like the Arabs, and the sun and moon as others who are like you.
+Do not be led astray by the rays of the luminaries or the gleaming star.

-3 On this site, see p.
+- Other coins of Edessa have one or two or four stars without a crescent. - On this site, see p.
 56 below.

-1 Cf. pp. 184 f.
+&lt;sup>1 Cf. pp. 184 f.